KangOxford/AlphaTrade/docs/source/future_research.rst

    * Calculate the price impact without the assumption of impact function
 * Indirect Market Impact
    * Agent's Impact on Triggering the Modification of other Agents' Actions
   * Different from the price impact, which is the direct maret impact.
 * Agent Based Modelling/Simulation
    * Generative adversarial network approach simulation
    * Market Simulation
+* Recover Trader's Reward Function
+   * Recover Trader's Reward Function by Inverse RL
 * Unsupervised Environment Design
    * Adversarial Learning by the differentiable environment